Website Manager

 What is Long Beach United?

-Long Beach United is the name of Region 114's EXTRA program.
+Long Beach United is the name of Region 114's EXTRA™ program.
 AYSO EXTRA is AYSO's more competitive level of play, which requires try-outs.
-Long Beach United teams play soccer year round.
+Long Beach United teams play soccer year round, and play against opponents throughout Southern California.
 Teams comprise the most skilled and dedicated players in our region, seeking a more competitive environment, and for families who volunteer and can represent Region 114 positively when traveling to other regions.
 Long Beach United teams typically play at a level equivalent to Flight 2 or 1.

 In the Fall, Long Beach United teams play against EXTRA teams from other AYSO Sections, in the SCEDSL gaming circuit.
-After the Fall season, Long Beach United teams typically play in multiple tournaments or club leagues.
+The rest of the year, Long Beach United teams play in tournaments and club leagues against other EXTRA and club soccer teams.

 Important note: Our AYSO Region 114 EXTRA program has been called "Long Beach United" for many years.
-However, we are not "AYSO United," which is AYSO's network of club teams.
+However, we are NOT connected to or affiliated with "AYSO United," which is AYSO's network of club teams.
+(Many EXTRA players choose to eventually pursue a more traditional club route, and AYSO United offers that, while staying true to the AYSO philosophies of playing time and development.)

 Long Beach United